A Guide to getting a Semi-Auto AKS-74U

 Now that the barrel crown is done and the restrictor is drilled out we’re almost done.
 Now this is just reassembly.

 WARNING: DO NOT FORGET TO PUT ON THE HANDGUARD RETAINER, If you forget you will have to press off the gas block front sight and try again!

 Now to press on the gas block front sight.
-I highly recommend getting the Robert Forbus tools for this part, you can use a 4lb dead blow hammer from Harbor Frieght for this part entirely, but I don’t recommend it.
+I highly recommend getting the Robert Forbus tools for this part, you can use a 4lb dead blow hammer from Harbor Freight for this part entirely, but I don’t recommend it.
 You might need to use the BFH to correct the cant if there is any, but I lined it on my first try.
 You can always just press it on and off until it lines up too.

 Tip: the Robert Forbus tool in this position has zero chance of damaging the crown we worked so hard on

 This is what it looks like with it pinned in place.
-I leave it slightly long so the it can be re-crowned.
-With a muzzle device the likelyhood of damaging the crown is zero, but I am kinda stuck with this rifle.
+I leave it slightly long so it can be re-crowned.
+With a muzzle device the likelihood of damaging the crown is zero, but I am kinda stuck with this rifle.
 Because of the stamp I can’t get rid of it easily, so I don’t mind dumping a ton of rounds through it.
 Leaving it long opens up the possibility of recrowning it once the crown gets “shot out”.
 All that means is that the lands and grooves wear at the ends of the barrel and this will lengthen the service life of the barrel.
 At least in theory.
 I probably won’t put the round count into this to actually take advantage of it.
 It’s lined up and the Robert Forbus tool did it’s job in protecting the crown.